-The Partnership board is made up of people with learning disabilities, parent carers, support workers and service providers.
+Brighton and Hove has a Learning Disability Partnership Board which is made up of people with learning disabilities, parent carers, support workers and service providers.
 It meets four times a year and links with other city planning groups to make sure issues for people with a learning disability and their families are raised.
-There are also smaller working groups - including a Transition Forum - that report back to the board.
-The Transition Forum is made up of a parent representative, an Amaze worker and a group of professionals who work to improve transition planning for young people and their families in the city.
-For more information contact Amaze.
+There are also smaller working groups - including a Transition Forum, working to improve outcomes for young people as they become adults - that link into the work of the Learning Disability Partnership Board.
+Representatives from the Parent Carers' Council (PaCC) attend both the Learning Disability Partnership Board and the Transition Forum with an Amaze worker.
+Contact Amaze or the PaCC to find out more.